 The DH70W has rubber lined side handles to improve grip when moving the dehumidifier.
 Note that some of the 70 pint units we tested come equipped with top handles in addition to side handles to improve portability.
 That being said, this unit’s side pocket handles are very large and have excellent grip.

 This unit does not feature any cord storage functionality.
 The power cord hangs loose on the back of the unit.

 Average weight, solidly constructed side pocket handles, and a lack of cord storage earn the DH70W a slightly below average 3/5 for portability.

 The DH70W has a standard Honeywell limited warranty for 24 months from your purchase date that covers “defects in materials and workmanship under normal use and service.”

 The Honeywell DH70W is one of the most expensive non built-in pump 70 pint dehumidifiers we’ve reviewed thus far, retailing for around $280.
-It’s about $30 more expensive than the top rated Frigidaire 70 pint unit ($250) and a whopping $90 more expensive than the top rated Keystone KSTAD70B.
-Only the Kenmore KM70, which retails for $300, is more expensive non-built-in pump 70 pint dehumidifier than the Honeywell.
+It’s about $30 more expensive than the top rated Frigidaire 70 pint unit (approx. $250) and a whopping $90 (approx.) more expensive than the top rated Keystone KSTAD70B.
+Only the Kenmore KM70, which retails for about $300, is more expensive non-built-in pump 70 pint dehumidifier than the Honeywell.

 Strong points for the DH70W are an above average set humidity range, the fact that it has a temperature display, but most importantly, its excellent brand reputation and above average consumer reviews.
 It has an average sized water collection tank, features standard drainage options, and comes equipped with a standard number of fan speeds.
 While its lack of extra modes including its lack of a defrost mode are a concern for us, its biggest negatives by far are its high price and nagging issues that make us question its reliability, despite its outstanding consumer reviews.